simonhamp/Gitamic/README.md

 [raise an issue](https://github.com/simonhamp/Gitamic/issues) using the appropriate template.

 You can also find me (@simonhamp) in the `#3rd-party` channel on the [Statamic Discord](https://statamic.com/discord).
-(Note that I will likely still ask you to fill out a GitHub issue)
+(Note that I will likely still ask you to fill out a GitHub issue).

 ## Security
 If you discover any security related issues, please **do not** raise an issue on GitHub.
 Email simon.hamp@me.com